Why derbies really matter to us – and always will

 The fate of Germany’s oldest derby, in Munich, is stranger still.
-Bayern first played 1860 in 1902 but today this rivalry survives mainly as a contest between their reserve sides in Germany’s fourth tier.
+Bayern first played 1860 in 1902 but today this rivalry survives mainly as a contest between their reserve sides in Germany’s third and fourth tiers.
 Barely noticed outside Munich, these meetings still generate 11,000+ crowds at the legendary Gruenwalder Strasse ground in the heart of the city.

 The rivalry between Ruch Chorzow and AKS Chorzow, so fierce in 1930s Poland that it was dubbed ‘The Silesian holy war’, is all but extinguished: the latter merged with another club in 1990 and has sunk into the seventh tier.
 Ruch Chorzow have filled the void, with the ‘Great Silesian Derby’ pitting themselves against Gornik Zabrze.

 The truth is we need derbies.
 Without getting too Desmond Morris about it all, they fulfil a useful emotional, psychological and social function.
 They also help us to ignore the inconvenient truth that a significant percentage of the games we watch our team play are, as a critic once said of TV, “chewing gum for the eyes”.